FacetWP uses a few different JS objects to store and handle data on the front-end. They’re each described below.

 Reset multiple facets:

-How to use custom JavaScript?
+How to use custom JavaScript code?

 JavaScript code can be placed in your (child) theme's main JavaScript file.
 Alternatively, you can add it manually between <script> tags in the <head> section of your (child) theme's header.php file.
-You can also add it with a wp_head or wp_footer hook in your (child) theme's functions.php file or in the Custom Hooks add-on.
+You can also load it with a hook in your (child) theme's functions.php file, or in the Custom Hooks add-on.
+To load the code only on pages with facets, use the facetwp_scripts hook.
+To load it on all pages, use wp_head or wp_footer.
 Or you can use a code snippets plugin.
 More info

 FWP.reset(['make', 'model', 'year']);

-Reset individual values:
+Reset individual facet choices:

-How to use custom JavaScript?
+How to use custom JavaScript code?

 JavaScript code can be placed in your (child) theme's main JavaScript file.
 Alternatively, you can add it manually between <script> tags in the <head> section of your (child) theme's header.php file.
-You can also add it with a wp_head or wp_footer hook in your (child) theme's functions.php file or in the Custom Hooks add-on.
+You can also load it with a hook in your (child) theme's functions.php file, or in the Custom Hooks add-on.
+To load the code only on pages with facets, use the facetwp_scripts hook.
+To load it on all pages, use wp_head or wp_footer.
 Or you can use a code snippets plugin.
 More info

 FWP.reset({ 'make': 'audi' });